rodprogramdev/100-days-of-code/log.md

 # Day 24: November 25, 2018
 Today's Progress:  Still looking for the reason why my scss code is not automatically compiling in the command line and not saving to my css file.
 Continued studyng the grid layouts.
 Thoughts: Tested re-installing the npm package and the live-server and transferred the files to Desktop for faster compiling.
 Wondering if it is bad to delete this package.lock.json?

+#Day 25: November 26, 2018
+Today's Progress: Working on the about section today.
+Thoughts: Been experimenting, I found out that my page would work and compile sass, everytime I save my main.scss file that contains the @import code.